DataDog/documentation/content/agent/guide/agent-5-kubernetes-basic-agent-usage.md

 ## Overview

-Get metrics from kubernetes service in real time to:
+Get metrics from Kubernetes in real time to:

-* Visualize and monitor kubernetes states
+* Visualize and monitor Kubernetes states
-* Be notified about kubernetes failovers and events.
+* Be notified about Kubernetes failovers and events.

 For Kubernetes, it's recommended to run the [Agent in a DaemonSet][1].
 We have created a [Docker image][2] with both the Docker and the Kubernetes integrations enabled.